-- In excess of half of adolescents and teens have been bullied online, and about the same number have engaged in cyber bullying.
+- More than half of adolescents and teens have been bullied online, and about the same number have engaged in cyber bullying.

 - More than 1 in 3 young people have been threatened online.